KamanHang/sudoCleanerMacOs/README.md

 ## Notes

 - The app uses NSEvent monitoring to intercept keyboard events during cleaning mode
-- Toast notifications appear at the top of the window
+- Toast notifications appear at the bottom right of the window
-- The UI matches the original React/TypeScript version